ENCCS/gromacs-gpu-performance/content/md-algorithm.rst

 How do GPUs help?
 -----------------

-These are electronic devices that are massively parallel, often with thousands of identical compute units ready to all do the same thing.
+GPUs are electronic devices that are massively parallel, often with thousands of identical compute units ready to all do the same thing.
 This was developed for the challenge of rending complex images onto computer screens, but the good work done there has also been built